1896 Summer Olympics: Events

-At the 1894 Sorbonne congress, a large roster of sports were suggested for the program in Athens.
-The first official announcements regarding the sporting events to be held featured sports such as football and cricket, but these plans were never finalised, and these sports did not make the final list for the Games.
-Rowing and sailing were also scheduled but were cancelled on the planned days of competition: sailing due to lack of special boats and rowing due to poor weather.
+At the 1894 Sorbonne Congress, a large roster of sports was suggested for the program in Athens.

+The first official announcements regarding the sporting events to be held featured sports such as football and cricket, but these plans were not finalised, and these sports did not make the final program for the Games.
+Rowing and sailing events were also scheduled but were cancelled on the planned days of competition: sailing due to a lack of special boats in Greece and no foreign entries, and rowing due to poor weather.

 As a result, the 1896 Summer Olympics programme featured 9 sports encompassing 10 disciplines and 43 events.
 The number of events in each discipline is noted in parentheses.

 Athletics

 The athletics events had the most international field of any of the sports.
 The major highlight was the marathon, held for the first time in international competition.
 Spyridon Louis, a previously unrecognised water carrier, won the event to become the only Greek athletics champion and a national hero.
 Although Greece had been favoured to win the discus and the shot put, the best Greek athletes finished just behind the American Robert Garrett in both events.

 No world records were set, as few top international competitors had elected to compete.
 In addition, the curves of the track were very tight, making fast times in the running events virtually impossible.
 Despite this, Thomas Burke, of the United States, won the 100-meter race in 12.0 seconds and the 400-meter race in 54.2 seconds.
 Burke was the only one who used the "crouch start" (putting his knee on soil), confusing the jury.
 Eventually, he was allowed to start from this "uncomfortable position".

 Chile claims one athlete, Luis Subercaseaux, who competed for the nation at the 1896 Summer Olympics.
 This makes Chile one of the 14 nations to appear at the inaugural Summer Olympic Games.
 Subercaseaux's results are not listed in the official report, though that report typically includes only winners and Subercaseaux won no medals.
-Some sources claim that he was entered to compete in the 100m, 400m and 800m events but did not start.
+He was entered to compete in the 100m, 400m and 800m events but is usually listed as a no show.
 An appraisal of a famous photo of series 2 of the 100 meters sprint, performed by facial recognition experts of the Chilean forensic police, concluded that Subercaseaux was one of the participants.

-The day after the official marathon Stamata Revithi ran the 40-kilometer course in 5 hours 30 minutes, finishing outside Panathinaiko Stadium.
+The day after the official marathon, Stamata Revithi ran the 40-kilometer course in 5 hours 30 minutes, finishing outside Panathinaiko Stadium.
 However, some of the authors, who believe that "Melpomene" and Revithi are the same person, attribute to the latter the more favorable time of 4 1/2 hours.
 She was denied entry into the official race as the 1896 Olympics excluded women from competition.